The Library Book

-The Library Book is a 2018 non-fiction book by Susan Orlean about the 1986 fire at the Los Angeles Central Library.
+The Library Book is a 2018 non-fiction book by Susan Orlean about a 1986 fire at the Los Angeles Central Library.
 It received strongly favorable reviews and became a New York Times Best Seller.

 Development and publication

 When Orlean's son had a school assignment to interview a city employee, he chose a librarian and together they visited the Studio City branch of the Los Angeles Public Library system which reignited her own childhood passion for libraries.
 The immersive project involved three years of research and two years of writing.
 Orlean hired a fact-checker to ensure the book was accurate, explaining, "I don't want a substantial error that changes the meaning of my book, but I also don't want silly errors".

 The Library Book was published by Simon & Schuster on October 16, 2018.
 The first edition was 336 pages.

 Subject matter

-The Library Book alternates between a true-crime work on the suspicion of arson in the 1986 fire at the Los Angeles Central Library; and a broader history of that library and Orlean's personal devotion to libraries in general, especially as the site of fond memories she shared with her mother.
+The Library Book alternates between a true-crime work on the suspicion of arson in a 1986 fire at the Los Angeles Central Library; and a broader history of that library and Orlean's personal devotion to libraries in general, especially as the site of fond memories she shared with her mother.

 Regarding the suspected arson, Orlean traces the story of suspect Harry Peak, who was arrested but ultimately not tried in a criminal trial for arson, due to the weakness of evidence against him.
 Peak and the City of Los Angeles settled dueling civil suits shortly before Peak’s death from complications of HIV/AIDS in 1993.